Acoustic Double Glazing · Melbourne Manufactured

 Argon Gas Fill

 Argon is 38% denser than air.
-It impedes sound propagation across the cavity and simultaneously improves thermal performance — both effects achieved with the same fill.
+It adds a small acoustic benefit across the cavity (1–2 dB) and significantly improves thermal performance — both effects achieved with the same fill.

 05